Never too Old: Play Guitar and Reclaim Your Musical Joy

 Come back to breath.
 Come back to why you're doing this in the first place.
 Let patience be your technique for the day.

 Sometimes, and be honest with yourself here, the hardest part isn't the chord.
 It's not the stretch.
-It's not even the pain.
+It's not even the tension.

 It's the voice in your head that says: "You're wasting time.
 You'll never catch up.
 You should've started sooner.
 What's the point now?"